L-Acoustics/wireshark-mvu/doc/dissector-specifications.md

         Descriptor Index: 1
         Talker Entity ID: 0x123456789abcdef2
         Talker Stream Index: 1
-        The following fields are not set to the same value as in the command: mvu.descriptor_index, mvu.talker_entity_id
+        The following fields are not set to the same value as in the command: mvu.descriptor_index, mvu.stream.talker_entity_id

 ## UNBIND_STREAM command